upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 Crossplane providers create new Kubernetes APIs to represent external cloud APIs.
 These APIs are Kubernetes Custom Resource Definitions (CRDs).
 Crossplane providers are the implementation and delivery vehicle for these CRDs.
 Crossplane providers vary in terms of the number of CRDs they define; some only define a few, while others may define hundreds.
 With consideration to large Crossplane providers, installing many CRDs creates significant CPU and memory pressure on the API Server of your control plane.
 Therefore, failure to size the Kubernetes control plane nodes can lead to API timeouts or control plane pods, including UXP, to restart or fail.

+{{< hint "tip" >}}
+With [provider families](https://blog.crossplane.io/crd-scaling-provider-families/) now supported in Crossplane and [Upbound Official Provider Families](https://blog.upbound.io/new-provider-families) released, we strongly recommend users adopt these providers.
+They help you avoid installing CRDs that you don't need on your control plane.
+{{< /hint >}}

 ### Managed Kubernetes clusters

 In managed Kubernetes environments such as AWS EKS or GCP GKE, you don’t control the Kubernetes control plane nodes.
 As a result, each managed Kubernetes provider handles the resource needs of Upbound providers differently.